© Copyright Atlanta Coin Expositions, 2008-2024. All Rights Reserved.

 "The 1883-CC $1 is one of the most common dates issued by the Carson City Mint.
 Large quantities of full bags of $1,000 face value appeared in the 1960s in U.S. Treasury vaults, accounting for most of the known population.
 These were distributed in the late 1970s and early 1980s by the General Services Administration, which sold individual coins to dealers and collectors.
 Today, they are extremely common and can be found with ease in all Mint State grades up to MS67+.
 The most frequently-seen grade is MS64, where PCGS alone has certified over 15,000 examples (as of July 2015).
 In general, coins of this date show strong strikes and deep, frosty luster.

 "Proof-like and Deep Mirror Proof-likes are scarce and represent about one-seventh of the total population.
 Both appear to be of similar rarity.
 Gems are readily available in these formats, too, but they are usually more expensive because of their distinctive appearance."

 Whether looking at the beauty or the value, this Morgan Dollar Coin is a nice example of George Morgan's design.

 Collectible Cigar Box Labels

 Do you know what tobacciana is?
 Oddly, the word is not in the online Merriam-Webster or the dictionary.com database of words.

 However thespruce.com website provides the following information:

-healthy.
+"As the name implies, tobacciana refers to collectibles or antiques related to all types of tobacco products including both cigars and cigarettes.
+This type of memorabilia takes us back in time to when cigarettes were actually viewed as healthy.
 Even before that, any well-to-do man was expected to adjourn to the drawing room for a cigar with his scotch or cognac after dinner.

 "During the cigar revival of the late 1980s and early 1990s, the popularity of related collectibles increased dramatically.